-For Love of Animals is an honest and thoughtful look at our responsibility as Christians with respect to animals.
-Many Christians misunderstand both history and their own tradition in thinking about animals.
-They are joined by prominent secular thinkers who blame Christianity for the Western world's failure to seriously consider the moral status of animals.
+What do we owe animals?
+Many Christians misunderstand both history and their own tradition in thinking about this question, and they are joined by prominent secular thinkers who blame Christianity for the Western world's failure to seriously consider the moral status of animals.

-This book explains how traditional Christian ideas and principles—like nonviolence, concern for the vulnerable, respect for life, stewardship of God's creation, and rejection of consumerism—require us to treat animals morally.
+For Love of Animals explains how traditional Christian ideas and principles—like nonviolence, concern for the vulnerable, stewardship of God's creation, and rejection of consumerism—require us to treat animals morally.
 Though this point of view is often thought of as liberal, the book cites several conservatives who are also concerned about animals.
-Camosy's Christian argument transcends secular politics.
+The Christian argument transcends secular politics.

 There are no reviews for this product yet.
 Be the first to submit a review.